schuetzgroup/sdt-python/doc/index.rst

 - With help of the :py:mod:`sdt.sim` module, fluorescence microscopy data can be simulated.
-- The :py:mod:`sdt.funcs` module contains classes for creation of step functions and eCDFs.
+- The :py:mod:`sdt.funcs` module contains classes for creation of step functions and eCDFs as well as some special functions like Gaussians and sums of exponentials.
 - Plot data with methods from :py:mod:`sdt.plot`.

-There are also some helper modules that contain helpful functions and that the above modules are built on top of:

-- Fitting a sum of exponentials can be done using the :py:mod:`sdt.exp_fit` module.
+- Fitting routines are available in the :py:mod:`sdt.optimize` module.
-- :py:mod:`sdt.gaussian_fit` provides models for the `lmfit
-  <http://lmfit.github.io/lmfit-py/>`_ package for non-linear least squares
-  fitting of 1D and 2D Gaussian function parameters.
 - Some helpers for writing new code can be found in :py:mod:`sdt.helper` and :py:mod:`sdt.config`.